Last Updated

 Scaled-down Epic setup, limited modules, hosted or basic infrastructure

-Core Epic deployment with selected modules, professional services included
+Core Epic deployment with selected modules, integration services

 Enterprise-wide rollout, multiple hospitals & specialties